-The Best Wireless Mouse For Mac
+Best Wireless Mouse For Mac

 Logitech G602

 Gamers know just how important it is to have precision timing when in the thick of it.
 Logitech's G602 is the best wireless mouse for clicking with the speed and efficiency needed to get through the toughest dungeon, beat the baddest boss, or out-skill the most talented sporting opponent.
-It uses a 2.4 GHz connection with a 2 millisecond polling rate.
+It uses a 2.4 GHz connection with a 2-millisecond polling rate.
 The USB nanoreceiver is dedicated specifically to use the bandwidth for the G602 to ensure low-latency and immediate reaction.
 It has 11 programable controls so you can press a button on the mouse to trigger in-game actions instead of having to reach up to your keyboard.
 It has an interchangeable operating mode so you can use Performance for up to 250 hours of dedicated gaming or Endurance to push through up to 1440 hours of regular computer activity.
 Like most of Logitech's mice, it is designed with distinctive curves and slopes for a very comfortable fit in your hand, especially for those long gaming sessions.

 One more thing: You can switch between five different DPI settings for targeting and maneuvering in a variety of different game genres.

-Also known as the Marathon Mouse, Logitech's low-cost, high-powered wireless mouse is a great mid-range product.
-Why is it called a Marathon Mouse?
-Because it has an unprecedented three-year battery life, which is exactly what you need if you're always on the go.
-It has a basic design with left and right clicking, a center scroll wheel, and six customizable buttons.
+Also known as the Triathalon Mouse, Logitech's low-cost, high-powered wireless mouse is a great mid-range product.
+Why is it called the Triathalon Mouse?
+Because it has three, count 'em three, Bluetooth device connections.
+That means you can use it with your iMac Pro at home, your MacBook Pro on the go, and your PC at work.
+All you have to do is press the Bluetooth button on the side to switch between computers.
+With a super long battery life of almost two years, it'll keep going long after you've gone on vacation.
 It has curved sides for right-handed comfort (sorry lefties) and is raised up just enough to fit comfortably when palmed.
-Like many of Logitech's wireless mice, it features a wireless receiver that can connect up to six devices at once.
-Overall, it is a fantastic mouse for its price range, at around $35.
+Overall, it is a fantastic mouse for its price range, at around $38.

-Bottom-line: If a low price is high on your priorities list, the M705 is the best option for keeping costs down without compromising performance and comfort.
+Bottom-line: If you want to keep your workflow seemless with the same mouse across all your computers, the M720 is the best option because you can connect it to three different Bluetooth devices and switch between them with just the press of a button.

-One more thing: The application switcher button on the left side triggers Mission Control on the Mac.
+One more thing: The scroll wheel can be customized with smooth or click style.
 Nice touch.

 Conclusion